pingidentity/pingone-mobile-sdk-android/README.md

 ```
 Make sure you set the device’s push token before you call `PingOne.pair`, and make sure you update the PingOne SDK Library with the new device's push token each time it changes.

-### 1.6 Handling Push Notifications
+### 1.8 Handling Push Notifications

-PingOne SDK will only handle push notifications which were issued by the PingOne SDK server.
-For other push notifications, `PingOneSDKError` with the code `10002, unrecognizedRemoteNotification` will be returned.
+PingOne SDK will only handles push notifications which were issued by the PingOne SDK server.
+For other push notifications, the `PingOneSDKError` object with the code `10002, unrecognizedRemoteNotification` will be returned.
-PingOne SDK uses "category" field to add the possibility to customize the notification behavior according to the value set on the PingOne server.
+You can use the "category" field to customize the notification behavior according to the value set on the PingOne server.
 Retrieve the category of the push message by calling `remoteMessage.getData().get("category")`.
 For information on selecting a category on the server side, see: [edit a notification template](https://docs.pingidentity.com/r/en-us/pingone/p1_c_edit_notification).

-#### 1.6.1 FCM
+#### 1.8.1 FCM
 Implement the PingOne library’s push handling by passing the RemoteMessage received from FCM to the PingOne Library.
 (Note: you must override the `onMessageReceived` method of the `FirebaseMessagingService`)

 ```java